danmgs/-AWS.Pipeline.CloudFormation/README.md

 It details how to setup the application y running a workflow composed of "hooks".

-Hooks are defined by customized command scripts which run sequentially via steps :
+Hooks are events defined by customized command scripts which run on EC2 instances, sequentially:

 ```
+..
 ApplicationStop
 BeforeInstall
 AfterInstall
+..
 ```

 These file are located in **/scripts/** directory.

 ## Some useful commands

-To run under EC2 instance when connected via remote SSH :
+To run under EC2 instance when accessed via remote SSH :

 ```
 # AWS AMI Linux 1